nsahil992/One2N-SRE-Bootcamp/README.md

 ## 🧭 Overview

-A production-grade, versioned RESTful API for managing student records — built with **Go** and the **Gin** web framework, backed by a **PostgreSQL** database.
+A production-grade, versioned RESTful API for managing student records.
+Built with **Go** and the **Gin** web framework, backed by a **PostgreSQL** database.
 Designed with clean architecture, environment configuration, and monitoring readiness.

 ---